Have we finally learned after this year to never say never?

 A Civic Hatch stickers for somewhere around $500 more than a comparable sedan.
-Models without the Honda Sensing suite of driver assistance technologies – including the top Sport Touring – will reach dealerships in January or February, but the rest of the hatches went on sale last month.
+Models with the Honda Sensing suite of driver assistance technologies – including the top Sport Touring – will reach dealerships in January or February, but the rest of the hatches went on sale last month.
 And the sweet spot is the Sport with the manual for right around $23,000.

 Like the Civic LX sedan I drove last year, there’s an elegant purity to the more simple Civics.
 You don’t get the annoyances that come with the ill-engineered touchscreen radio or overly aggressive forward collision warnings that are mandatory in the most expensive cars.
 A hatch with a manual and sunroof and leather might be nice, but it wouldn’t add to the basic appeal of the car.